Total knee arthroplasty

 - combination with tumour resection

-- fixed bearing: the tibial spacer is fixed a metal tibial tray
+- fixed bearing: the tibial spacer is fixed in a metal tibial tray

 - mobile bearing: a mobile polyethylene insert glides along the surface of the metallic tibial component

 PCL retention vs removal

 The PCL, an important knee stabiliser, may be:

 - retained; this is usually the case with unconstrained prostheses

 - removed and substituted for by a PCL-substituting mechanism in the prosthesis